MatthewDolan/cli-experimental/site/content/en/references/kustomize/kustomization/namesuffix/_index.md

     Appends the value to the names of all resources and references.
 ---

-As `nameSuffix` is self explanatory, it helps adding suffix to names in the defined yaml files.
+`nameSuffix` helps adding suffix to names in the defined yaml files.

 **Note:** The suffix is appended before the content hash if the resource type is ConfigMap or Secret.